gnulnx/anouman/README.md

         STATIC_ROOT=/home/anouman/example.com/static_root
         MEDIA_ROOT=/home/anouman/example.com/media_root

-Now when you run *./manage.py collectstatic* your site will stay bundled up in one nice neat directory, which turns out to be incredibly useful if you want to deploy and manage more than one site...
+Now when you run *manage.py collectstatic* your site will stay bundled up in one nice neat directory, which turns out to be incredibly useful if you want to deploy and manage more than one site...

 **Step 3:** Create an anouman package that will be deployable on an anouman loaded
         server.
 Start by navigating to the directory containing your django project.
-        This is the directory you originall ran "django-admin.py startproject".
+        This is the directory you originally ran "django-admin.py startproject" from.

         anouman --django-project={path to your change project} --domainname=example.com

         What just happened behind the scenes was your django project was copied into a directory named example.com.
-Inside this directory is another file which contains a listing of your django projects python packages generated from the output of:  pip --freeze
+Inside this directory is another file which contains a listing of python packages you are using for your django projects.
+This as determiend from the output of "pip freeze"

 ### Section2:  Deploying

-**Step 4:** Scp your project to virtual machine we created above.
+**Step 4:** Scp your project to the virtual machine we created above.

-        scp example.com.tar.gz  anouman@your.ip.address:/home/anouman
+        scp example.com.tar.gz  anouman@your.vm.ip.address:/home/anouman

 **Step 5:** Install anouman into the servers system python repository.

         sudo pip install anouman

 **Step 6:** Setup  anouman and deploy your new project.
 The first time you run anouman, with or without arguments, it will install itself.
-For the sake of this tutorial we will do both setup and deployment with on command.
+For the sake of this tutorial we will do both setup and deployment with one command.

         anouman --deploy example.com.tar.gz